Haufe-Lexware/haufe.no-frills-transformation/README.md

 Feel free to contribute and create pull requests.
 I'll check them out and merge them if they make sense.

+## Binary Downloads

+There are no binary downloads just yet.

+This project has to settle down a little first, then I'll release something.

+I'd say that NFT may already be used in production, or for serious things, like migrations and stuff, but there's still too many parts moving.
+Check back in a while, or, if you can't get it to compile, get back to me.

 ## Acknowledgements

 NFT (the CSV plugin to be more precise) is using parts of the brilliant CSV reader library written by